Distributional neural networks for electricity price forecasting: Introduction and motivation

-\GM{Neural network-based models are popular and shown to achieve good predictive accuracy in the fields of point EPF \cite{lago2021forecasting}, load forecasting -- both point \cite{yang2018electricity} and quantile \cite{zhou2022electricity} and quantile wind power forecasting \cite{he2020probability}.
-However, }\del{D}\GM{d}espite the relative simplicity of moving from point to probabilistic forecasting using the TensorFlow framework, it has not been utilized in EPF yet.
-A more detailed description of the ANN model is presented in Section~\ref{sec_prob_ann_descr}.
+Neural network-based models are popular and have been shown to achieve good predictive accuracy in the fields of point EPF \citep{keles2016extended,lago2021forecasting}, load forecasting -- both point \citep{yang2018electricity} and quantile \citep{zhou2022electricity} as well as quantile wind power forecasting \citep{he2020probability}.
+However, despite the relative simplicity of moving from point to probabilistic forecasting using the TensorFlow framework, it has not been utilized in EPF yet.

 The performance of the model is evaluated using a rolling window forecasting study with the day-ahead electricity prices in Germany.
-The distributional ANN is compared to the benchmarks that consist of the following models: 1)~naive bootstrapping, 2)~lasso estimated autoregressive (LEAR) with quantile regression averaging (QRA) and 3)~point artificial neural networks with QRA.
-The models are described in detail in Section~\ref{sec_models} and the application study in Section~\ref{sec_application_study}.
+The DDNN is benchmarked against naive bootstrapping and two well performing point EPF approaches \citep{lago2021forecasting}: a lasso estimated autoregression (LEAR) and a DNN, both combined with quantile regression averaging (QRA) for converting point predictions into probabilistic ones.